 I loved it! 🔥

-In this book, the writer advocates for women to take their place in the workplace and particularly in leadership positions.
-She applauds the ongoing fight against institutional and external barriers that prevent women from taking chances, advancing and leading at an equal pace with their male counterparts; the author however recommends that women must also tackle internal barriers to their progress – all the ways that we usually hold ourselves back.
+In the book, the author advocates for women to take their place in the workplace and particularly in leadership positions.
+She applauds the ongoing fight against institutional and external barriers that prevent women from taking chances, advancing and leading at an equal pace with their male counterparts.
+However, she also recommends that women must tackle the internal barriers to their progress – all the ways that we usually hold ourselves back.

 It is a call to stop leaning back, but rather to lean in!